rflima11/backend/README.md

-The backend depends on several external services, such as: the application's postgres database, keycloak and keycloak database.
+The backend depends on several external services, such as: the postgres database and keycloak.
 To upload all these services you must have docker installed on your machine and run the following command:

 ```shell
 docker compose up